Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication

 \subsection{Filtered Colimits and Compact HDA}

-Compact objects in a category can be thought of as the analogue of finite sets, relative to what morphisms in that category perceive as finite.
+Compact (or finitely presentable) objects in a category can be thought of as the analogue of finite sets, relative to what morphisms in that category perceive as finite.
 For instance, compact objects in the category $\VecC_{\R}$ of $\R$-vector spaces are vector spaces with finite dimension.
 In $\SetC$ and $\VecC_{\R}$, arguments can be reduced to arguments about compact objects because \emph{all} objects in those categories are given as nice colimits of a set of chosen compact objects.
-For instance, each set $U$ is given as a colimit of finite sets, for example of sets of the form $\fOrd{n}$, by identifying these with finite subsets of $U$ and then taking the union.
+For instance, each set $U$ is given as a colimit of finite sets by taking the union of the finite subsets of $U$.
 This process is given by so-called filtered colimits.
-The advantage of breaking down objects to filtered colimits of compact objects is that construction on objects can be carried out on a set of compact objects instead.
+The advantage of breaking down objects to filtered colimits of compact objects is that constructions on objects can be carried out on a set of compact objects instead.
 Categories that admit these kind of reduction are called locally finitely presentable (lfp).

-In what follows, we briefly recall the definition of lfp categories, show that the category of HDA is lfp and that the compact objects are precisely the finite HDA.